moondance-labs/tanssi-docs/builders/tooling/oracles/acurast.md

 ## Introduction {: #introduction }

-[Acurast](https://acurast.com/){target=\_blank} is a trustless orchestration layer for decentralized compute capabilities.
+[Acurast](https://acurast.com/){target=\_blank} is a trustless orchestration layer for decentralized computing capabilities.
 Among other features, Acurast enables you to interact with off-chain price feeds that can be accessed via API.
 Pricing data is processed through the Acurast network and accessible from EVM-compatible chains like Tanssi EVM Appchains via a [standard Chainlink Aggregator Interface](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/shared/interfaces/AggregatorV3Interface.sol){target=\_blank}.

 This tutorial will walk through a demo of [interacting with price feeds](#fetch-price-data) enabled by Acurast on the [demo Tanssi EVM-compatible Appchain](/builders/tanssi-network/networks/dancebox/demo-evm-containerchain/){target=\_blank}.
 You can also deploy your own price feeds to your Tanssi EVM-compatible Appchain.
 Please be advised that the steps shown in this tutorial are for demonstration purposes only - it's highly recommended that you contact the [Acurast](https://acurast.com/){target=\_blank} team directly as they can assist you with launching price feeds on your Appchain to ensure the integrity of the deployment process.